sci-42ver/SICP_SDF/sicp_notes.md

 Also see [this TA's site](https://people.csail.mit.edu/dalleyg/6.001/SP2007/) besides sicp.csail.mit.edu.
 - > You can use the lecture based "text book" by going to the tutor I can't access tutor since I am not one MIT student.
-- TODO see Some minor "bugs" in Project 4
+- TODO see Some minor "bugs" in Project 4 (where?)
 - trivially I can't use [6.001 Lab – 34-501](https://groups.csail.mit.edu/mac/classes/6.001/FT98/lab-use.html), [outer door combination 94210, inner door combination 04862*](https://people.csail.mit.edu/dalleyg/6.001/SP2007/solutions01.pdf)
 ### lecture
 - lecture corresponding chapter see 6.037 description.